bhagadepravin/acceldata/ansible-HDP-setup.md

 ### cluster config file

-Modify the file at `~/ansible-hortonworks/playbooks/group_vars/all` to set the cluster configuration.
+File at `~/ansible-hortonworks/playbooks/group_vars/all` to set the cluster configuration.

 | Variable                   | Description                                                                                                 |
 | -------------------------- | ----------------------------------------------------------------------------------------------------------- |